krisk0/broadwell_multiplication/README.md

 *Q4*.
 My benchmark of `GMP` code shows bigger tact numbers than found above in this README.

 *A4*.
 Did you install `GMP` via packet manager?
-Probably it is not optimized for Broadwell.
+Probably it is not optimized for your Broadwell or Ryzen.
+Symptom: no `mulx` and/or `adox` instruction in disassembled code.

 *Q5*.
 How do I know that installed `GMP` library is optimized for Broadwell or better CPU?